Long-snouted bat: Diet

 The long-snouted bat has an obligate mutualistic relationship with the W. weberbaueri and as a result, this species is the primary pollinator and seed disperser for this species.
 This species of cactus produces fruit year around, even after 17 months without rain which allows minimal bat populations to persist.
 Platalina genovensium increases the successful fruit production from 40% to 77%, significantly increasing available food available in the ecosystem for rodents and birds.
-During and following drought, two species of hummingbird (Platagona gigas and Rhodopis vesper) also play a role in pollination.
+During and following drought, two species of hummingbird (Patagona gigas and Rhodopis vesper) also play a role in pollination.
 The bats supplement their diet with small coleopterans found within the flower but the primary component of their diet is cactus pollen.
 Carbon isotope analysis has determined that the long-snouted bat feeds almost exclusively on CAM plants or insects that feed on CAM plants.
 Other species which may play a role in their diet to an unknown degree include Browningia candelaris, Neoraimondia arequipensis, Coryocactus brevistylus, Echinopsis chiloensis, Armatocereus procerus, and Weberbauerocereus rauhii.
 Carrying capacity can range from 5 bats per ha during rainy years to .5 bats in drought years.
 Activity peaked around 8 pm.